 \section{LLM Annotation}

-After finishing the human annotations and discovering the intricacies within it, questions of automatic subjectivity analysis arose: if this is a task where humans provide varied scores, how would large language models (LLM) handle it?
+After finishing the human annotations and discovering the intricacies within them, questions of automatic subjectivity analysis arose: if this is a task where humans provide varied scores, how would large language models (LLMs) handle it?